-Are you a woman over 40 and wondering what may be contributing to you not feeling well and your health conditions?
+Are you a woman over 40 and wondering what may be contributing to you not feeling well and your current health condition?

-Many women over 40 have chronic issues including autoimmune diseases such as Hashimoto’s Thyroiditis, hypothyroidism, hyperthyroidism, and rheumatoid arthritis.
-Or maybe you don’t have a diagnosis.
+Many women over 40 have issues including hormonal imbalances, pre-diabetes or diabetes type 2, digestive issues (IBS, IBD, constipation, stomach pain), insomnia, or autoimmune diseases such as Hashimoto’s Thyroiditis, hypothyroidism, hyperthyroidism, and rheumatoid arthritis.
+Or maybe you don’t have a diagnosis but know something isn’t right.

-You just know you have symptoms such as brain fog, fatigue, trouble losing or keeping weight off (especially around your waist), maybe trouble gaining weight, hair loss, trouble sleeping, digestive issues (constipation, diarrhea, cramping, acid reflux), sugar cravings, headaches, and mood issues like anxiety or depression.
+You just know you have symptoms such as brain fog, fatigue, trouble losing or keeping weight off (especially around your waist), hair loss, trouble sleeping, digestive issues (constipation, diarrhea, cramping, acid reflux), sugar cravings, headaches, and mood issues like anxiety or depression.

 If that’s you, you are not alone.
-I’ve been there as well.
+I’ve been there and many of my clients have, too.

 What are potential causes of these symptoms and your current health conditions?
 (Some may surprise you.)